liu-zhipeng/Uniswap-Token-Tracker/README.md

-# Uniswap-Token-Tracker
-Subgraph to fetch token info listed on Uniswap, PancakeSwap, etc
+# Uniswap Token Tracker listed on Uniswap and Pancakeswap